 - Pinch off about 1 Tablespoon dough and roll into an egg shape.
 Set aside on a wax-paper or parchment lined cookie sheet.

-- In a small microwaveable bowl, heat the chocolate chips and coconut oil in 30 second intervals, stirring after each 30-second segment, until the chocolate is melted (about 1-1/2 to 2 minutes).
+In a small microwaveable bowl, heat the chocolate chips and palm oil in 30 second intervals, stirring after each 30-second segment, until the chocolate is melted (about 1-1/2 to 2 minutes).

 - Dip the Sunbutter eggs in the melted chocolate and return to the waxed paper-lined cookie sheet.
 Place in the fridge or freezer until the chocolate is set.
 Decorate to your heart's content and enjoy!